gawe0925/pharmacy_roster_system_backend/README.md

 ---

-## 🔍 The Problem
+## 🔍 Overview

-At the pharmacy where I work, shift schedules were created manually in Excel, printed out, and corrected by hand when changes were needed.
-There was no single source of truth, no visibility for staff, and no way to track historical changes.
+A full-stack rostering system prototype designed to replace manual Excel-based scheduling workflows in a pharmacy environment.

-I built e-Roster to replace this process with a structured, role-based web application that anyone on the team can access and use.
+The system focuses on backend architecture, role-based access control, scheduling workflows, and REST API design using Django and PostgreSQL.

 ---